Unpopular Sri Lankan PM elected president; risks new turmoil

 As prime minister, Wickremesinghe delivered weekly addresses in Parliament cautioning that the path out of the crisis would be difficult, while also pledging to overhaul a government that increasingly has concentrated power under the presidency.

-The vote, shown on national television, was a decorous, solemn affair.
-As the results were announced, the lawmakers thumped their tables in support for their own candidates.

 Presidents in Sri Lanka are normally elected by the public.
-The responsibility falls on Parliament only if the office of president becomes vacant before a term officially ends.
+The responsibility falls to Parliament only if the presidency becomes vacant before the term officially ends.

 That has happened only once before in Sri Lanka when then-Prime Minister Dingiri Banda Wijetunga was chosen by Parliament uncontested in 1993 after former President Ranasinghe Premadasa, father of the current opposition leader, was assassinated.